RodrigoPAml/Cryptography/README.md

 - **Authentication and Public Key**: In addition to key exchange and data encryption, HTTPS also involves server authentication.
 The server presents a digital certificate signed by a trusted Certificate Authority (CA).
 This certificate contains the server's public key (usually an RSA public key) and information about the server's identity.
   - The client verifies the server's certificate by checking if it is signed by a trusted CA and if it matches the server's hostname.
   - Usually a digital certificate can have a chain of others certificates that assure trust (root certificates, intermediate certificates and server certificate)
-  - This process ensures that the client is communicating with the legitimate server and not an impostor.
+  - This process ensures that the client is communicating with the legitimate server and not an impostor (man-in-the-middle).

 Here's a simplified step-by-step process of how RSA, AES, and the server's certificate are used in HTTPS: